最近想到还有块树莓派在吃灰,今天使用frp折腾了一下内网穿透,把放在家里的树莓派也可以通过外网访问。

 Reload Configuration

-frp provides a way to read changes from modified configuration files and apply new proxy updates (so you don’t have to stop and restart).
+frp provides a method to read changes from modified configuration files and apply proxy updates (thus avoiding stopping and restarting).

 1 | # frpc.ini |